 What Does This Mean for the Future?

-As more and more millennials begin to influence key decisions and business strategies, we’ll start to see convergence be more commonplace across manufacturing and other industries.
+As increased millennials begin to influence key decisions and business strategies, we’ll start to see convergence be more commonplace across manufacturing and other industries.
 They bring fresh ideas to the problem of alignment and don’t hold the same entrenched views as their predecessors.

 They can be the spark a business needs to embrace change and take a bold step forward.
 Closing the gap between IT and OT is a complicated process that requires clear communication, management buy-in and clarity regarding roles and responsibilities.

-If your business is ready to learn more about the benefits of convergence and is interested in what convergence would actually look like, then make sure to download our free resource that can help.
+If your business is ready to learn more about the benefits of IT and OT convergence and is interested in what this convergence would look like, then make sure to download our free IT/OT Convergence resource that can help.

 Your Roadmap to an Aligned Workforce